wiltonlazary/lakeFS/docs/setup/storage/index.md

 If you already have a bucket/container configured, you are ready to [create your first lakeFS repository](../create-repo.md).

-Choose your storage provider to configure your storage:
+Choose your storage provider to configure your storage